 Classification of IBS

 IBS is classified using the ‘Rome 111’ classification, which determines that someone can be diagnosed with IBS if they have suffered symptoms of a functional gut disorder for at least six months.
 They must also have experienced abdominal pain or distension associated with altered bowel habits.
-These time limits are used to differentiate between a one off gut incident such as a gastrointestinal bug versus an ongoing issue.
+Time limits are used to differentiate between a one off gut incident such as a gastrointestinal bug or an ongoing issue.

 Getting an IBS diagnosis